crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

 As well as these stone monuments, the survival of such rites into the modern game is equally connected with labyrinths, or turf mazes.
 In Jorn’s native Danish these are often called Trojaborg, in Welsh Caerdroi, meaning “Troy Town” or “Castle of Turns”, a name enigmatically reflecting the place of rotation in 3SF.
-One famous example is the survival of “Winchester Football”—or “Winkies”—at St. Catherine’s Hill, Winchester, site of the famous “Mizmaze” labyrinth.
+One famous example is the survival of “Winchester Football”—or “Winkies”—at St. Catherine’s Hill, Winchester, site of the famous “Mizmaze” labyrinth (17).

 <br />